FireDragonGameStudio/FmvMaker/Assets/FmvMaker/README.md

-# FmvMaker (Experimental Graph Tool Version)
+# FmvMaker

-**Welcome to FmvMaker v2 (Experimental).**
+**Welcome to FmvMaker v2**

 ![FmvMaker Logo small](https://github.com/FireDragonGameStudio/FmvMaker/blob/experimental_graph_tool_impl/Assets/FmvMaker/Textures/FmvMaker-Logo-169.png)

 This branch introduces a completely new, node-based workflow for creating FMV games in Unity.
 It replaces the old JSON/Visual Scripting system with a custom **Graph Editor** based on Unitys [**Graph Toolkit**](https://docs.unity3d.com/Packages/com.unity.graphtoolkit@0.4/manual/index.html), making it easier to visualize and build your game logic without writing code.

-> **⚠️ Warning:** This branch is currently **EXPERIMENTAL**.
-Features may change, and bugs may occur.
-Please report any issues you encounter!
+You can find it in the Unity AssetStore as well: [FmvMaker-AssetStore Link](https://assetstore.unity.com/packages/tools/video/fmvmaker-182868)

 ---